bytefish/bytefish.de/blog/blazor_wasm_cookie_authentication.md

 author: Philipp Wagner
 summary: This article shows how to use Cookie Authentication with Blazor WebAssembly.

-I've lately added Cookie Authentication to a Blazor WebAssembly application I am working on and there had been a lot of small parts to configure.
+I've recently added Cookie Authentication to a Blazor WebAssembly application and there had been a lot of small parts to configure.
 I think it's a good idea to share my approach, so others can benefit.

 At the end of the article you will have Cookie Authentication and a nice login form: